-Overview (Principal Characteristics): The area comprises 200 ha of salt marsh, 3 400 ha of subtidal estuarine water and flats, 385 ha of intertidal estuarine flats, 10 ha of saline ponds, 30 ha of sand dunes, 60 ha of sand beach, 2 ha of islands, and 295 ha of black spruce - jack pine forest.
-The estuarine flats support some 3 350 ha of eel grass Zostera sp.
+Overview (Principal Characteristics): The area comprises 200 ha of salt marsh, 3 400 ha of subtidal estuarine water and flats, 400 ha of intertidal estuarine flats, 10 ha of saline ponds, 30 ha of sand dunes, 60 ha of sand beach, 2 ha of islands, and 295 ha of black spruce - jack pine forest.
+The estuarine flats support some 3 350 ha of eel grass (Zostera marina).
+Approximately 600 ha of peatlands also occur within the Ramsar site boundaries.
+These peatlands harbour many small, freshwater ponds.

 Physical Features (Geology, Geomorphology, Hydrology, Soils, Water, Climate): Tabusintac Bay is a coastal lagoon system protected from the Gulf of St. Lawrence by the Tabusintac Beach barrier beach and dune system, a 15 km-long system comprised of shoals, beaches, islands, and dunes.
 Tidal waters enter the Bay through Tabusintac Gully, Old Seal Gully, and Bass Fishing Channel.
 One large river, the Tabusintac, empties into the Bay and is the main source of fresh water for the estuarine system.
 Water depths are a maximum of 2-3 m, averaging 1-2 m, with flats exposed at low tide.
+Peatlands and forested areas are located on the mainland adjacent to the lagoon.

 Ecological Features (Habitats, Vegetation): Many small salt marshes (average size 4 ha) are found along the shoreline of the Tabusintac Bay and River.
 Extensive shoals are found on the landward side of the Tabusintac Beach system, covering approximately one third of the Bay. the productivity of the system can be attributed to the extensive distribution of eel grass Zostera marina flats within the Bay, consisting of over 80% of the total area.
-There are three small islands, totalling 2 ha in area, within the Bay, two with grass vegetation and one tree covered.
+There are three small islands, totalling 2 ha in area, within the Bay, two with grass vegetation and one tree-covered.
 Small remnants of old sand dunes also provide some isolation from the main sand dune system.
+Sizeable peatlands called "The Blacklands" here and at Brantville are also contained with this Ramsar site.
+The Blacklands have many small ponds that provide an important source of freshwater for waterfowl.